ign0ramus/chat-app/README.md

 4) Use node.js for the server side
 5) Use socket.io for communication between the client and the server
 6) Use React JS for UI
-7) Use WebRTC for the video chat part